heuristic-solver/asr-nemo-nvidia/document.md

 2. Preprocessing Not Included in ONNX Export: To fix this I used Nemo's preprocessor module manually before sending input into the onnx model for inference.
 3. Output from ONNX Model: The onnx model output was simply probabilities which had to be decoded into text for which the vocabulary used for training the model had to be retrieved manually from the library.
-4. Build Errors:  Created and isolated the project in a virtual environment (venv) to manage dependencies safely and avoid conflicts with system-wide packages.
+4. Build Errors:  Created and isolated the project in a virtual environment (venv) to manage dependencies safely and avoid conflicts with system wide packages.
 This however was not an issue after using docker.

 # Limitations